Nasal Spray: Are You Overdoing It?

 - Nasal corticosteroids are anti-inflammatory sprays that control the allergic immune response at the site of the problem; one dose typically provides relief for the day.
-Only one steroid spray, Nasacort, is available over the counter.
+Only two steroid sprays, Nasacort and Flonase, are available over the counter.

 - Nasal antihistamine sprays work by blocking histamine, what causes the inflammation, and one dose typically lasts for 12 hours.
 But antihistamines do not "calm down the immune cells responsible for the symptoms," Maitland says.

 Maitland says patients may prefer a nonpharmacological approach, such as Neti pots, to treat their congestion, but this, too, comes with some risks.

 "Washing the allergens and irritants out of your nose is very safe, but surprisingly, you can use this too much," Maitland says.
 "Imagine washing your hands frequently every day.
 You will end up with dry, irritated skin.
 The same for your [nasal] passages."

 The Only Way to Quit Is to Quit

 If chronic nasal spray overuse occurs, doctors recommend patients stop using the product altogether.